 For example, in a merchandise management system, rows contain the item quantity, item price, and item description.
 Item quantities and prices are INTEGER values that consume little storage space.
 Item descriptions are STRING values that consume more storage space.
 Item descriptions are modified infrequently because most operations update item quantities and prices without modifying the item descriptions.
 The table can be split into two tables.
 One table contains item quantities and prices, and the other contains item descriptions.

 If an attribute column contains a large amount of text, the attribute columns can be compressed and stored as BINARY data in Tablestore.
 This process saves space and reduces the capacity units consumed by access operations to reduce the cost of Tablestore usage.

-Table Store limits the size of a single attribute column to 2 MB.
-If you need to store a file that exceeds 2 MB, we recommend that you use Alibaba Cloud Object Storage Service (OSS).OSS is an open storage service provided by Alibaba Cloud to storage a large amount of data.
+Tablestore limits the size of a single attribute column to 2 MB.
+If you must store a file that exceeds 2 MB, we recommend that you use Alibaba Cloud Object Storage Service (OSS).OSS is an open storage service provided by Alibaba Cloud to storage a large amount of data.
 Compared to Tablestore, OSS stores files at a lower unit price.
 Therefore, OSS is more suitable for storing objects.

 If OSS cannot be used, the attribute column whose value is greater than 2 MB can be split into multiple smaller rows, and stored in Tablestore.

 Add error retry intervals